helgeanl/computer-vision/Project/Traffic sign classifier/README.md

 ### Dependencies
-Python3, keras, numpy, pandas, graphviz
+Python3, keras 2.0, numpy, pandas, graphviz

 ### Label an image
 To predict the class of an image run: